Fe Accessibility Report

-Fe has 4 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 4 accessibility features for Visual in Fe which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Outline Interactive Elements: Characters, platforms and enemies can be outlined or highlighted for visibility.
 This can be with a large border around the character or a special visual mode that adjust the colour to make characters more visible.

 Audio Cues for Visual Events

 Audio Cues for Visual Events: Audio is provided to indicate visual events.
 Game events or progress highlighted by visual icons, effects or animations are also accompanied by audio to signify that progress.
 This is useful for blind players.

 Colour blind friendly: Game doesn’t rely on colour or can switch to colour blind friendly mode with double coding or similar way to avoid colour dependance.

 Similar Games With More Accessibility Features for Visual